krb5/krb5/doc/rst_source/krb_admins/database.rst

    :end-before: _delete_policy_end:

 .. note:: You must cancel the policy from *all* principals before
           deleting it.
-The *delete_policy* command will fail if it is in use by any principals.
+The *delete_policy* command will fail if the policy is in use by any principals.

 Retrieving policies